shoestringlab/laceside/README.md

 4. The database login information is located in config/db.config.js.
 Either copy these credentials or create db credentials of your own and copy them into this file.

-5. You may be required to update the stored procedures getApps and getLibraries and provide your own definer credentials if you change the login user for the datbase.

-6. In the console from the root folder of the project, type:
+5. In the console from the root folder of the project, type:

     $ node index.js